s-harsh/ShopFin/README.md

 Balance Overview: Provides a summary of the current balance.
 Income and Expense Tracking: Allows users to categorize transactions as income or expense.
 Transaction History: Displays a list of past transactions with details.
-Add New Transaction: Enables users to add new transactions easily.
+Add New Transaction: This enables users to add new transactions easily.
 Technologies Used
 React.js: Utilized for building the user interface and managing state efficiently.
 Context API: Employed for managing global state across components.